-Employees Making A Difference Program
+Employees Making a Difference

 Each district is eligible to send in a certain number of nominees based on district ADA.